stackforge/pecan/docs/source/development.rst

 Debugging Pecan Applications
 ----------------------------
-Pecan comes with a simple debugging middleware for helping track down problems in your applications.
+Pecan comes with simple debugging middleware for helping diagnose problems in your applications.
 To enable the debugging middleware, simply set the ``debug`` flag to ``True`` in your configuration file::